helindustries/hi-embedded-build-system/README.md

 These variables are passed specifically to a single module or dependency, they can be specified only in the module that is also defining the dependency or module as DEPENDENCY_OPTS_<name> or MODULE_OPTS_<name>.

+For overriding variables, when a Makefile is called from another Makefile in the build script using a new process, there is a basic rule: If the Makefile should override a variable in the old Makefile, it needs to set the new variable by using the ?= or := operator before including *Flags.mk or *Toolchain.mk.
+If it wants to default to a value but keep it overridable, it needs to use the ?= operator in the IN_-prefixed variable before including the *Flags.mk or *Toolchain.mk and can rely on those scripts to override the value if its underlying value was not explicitly passed to the Makefile.

 ## Personal note from the maintainer

 Please note, that this is what I use for projects, PRs are welcome, but don't expect this to be fully